 Isolating Transformer

-Isolation the name itself indicates that separation.
+Isolation in the name itself indicates that separation.
 In general, a transformer is a device where the primary and secondary windings are connected to the main and load circuits.
 Whereas, in the isolation transformer both the windings are isolated (separated) from each other.
 Isolating transformers are mostly implemented when the oscilloscope calculates signals in the circuit that is not galvanically separated from the circuit.
-The foremost benefit of these are; safe and people can be completely away from electrical shocks.
-Fundamentally, the secondary side of it is grounded.
-Even at the time of breakdowns, these devices can generate some voltage, because one of the sides is under voltage and can raise beeping sounds.

-As these are constructed with electrostatic shields, they hold enhanced ability to suppress noises and other interactions.
+As these are constructed with electrostatic shields, they hold an enhanced ability to suppress noises and other interactions.
 A perfectly designed isolation transformer eliminates ground loops., where these develop additional current flow.
 And, this is one of the causes of interferences.

 Pulse Transformer